The CTO’s Guide to Scaling Behavioral Health Technology

 Why is intake where most patients are lost?

 Intake is where most patients are lost because the gap between initial inquiry and first appointment is where complexity creates friction.
-Paper forms, phone tag, eligibility confusion, and authorization delays combine to create a 30% average abandonment rate in behavioral health.
-Every lost patient is lost revenue and – more importantly – a family that doesn’t get care.
+Across the multi-site behavioral health organizations we’ve worked with, roughly 30% of inquiries never make it to a first appointment.
+Paper forms, phone tag, eligibility confusion, and authorization delays compound to push families out before care begins.

 The typical behavioral health intake process looks like this: